-- Declaring a Major or Minor in Geological Sciences
+- Declaring the Major or Minor in Geological Sciences

 - Minor Requirements

-In addition to the core courses listed below, students are encouraged to take additional courses in geology, mathematics, computer science, statistics, and the physical and biological sciences.
+- In addition to the core courses listed below, students are encouraged to take additional courses in geology, mathematics, chemistry, computer science, statistics, physical and biological sciences.
 Students planning professional careers in geology-including graduate study-should take at least two additional courses in mathematics beyond the requirements listed below and would benefit from a minor in mathematics, physics, chemistry, or biology.
-A faculty adviser-assigned by the departmental office at the time the student declares the major-recommends elective courses that best suit the student's career options.
+The Undergraduate Program Director will recommend elective courses that best suit the student's career options.

 - 01:160:161-162 General Chemistry (4,4)

 - 01:640:CALC1 (4) and 01:640:CALC2 (4)01:750:203-204 General Physics (3,3)